alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 Sarah has given [many talks](https://sgibson91.github.io/speaking/) on what Binder/BinderHub/[mybinder.org](https://mybinder.org) is and how it works, so for the sake of brevity we'll just focus on Hub23 here.

 Hub23 was set up to provide members of the Turing with an alternative to the public BinderHub, [mybinder.org](https://mybinder.org), which allows for authenticating users.
-Eventually we also hope to support, private code repositories and datasets.
+Eventually we also hope to support private code repositories and datasets.

 Hub23 got it's name as a derivative of the [Research Engineering team's](https://www.turing.ac.uk/research/research-programmes/research-engineering) nickname Hut23, which derives from the [hut that housed the engineering team at Bletchley Park](https://en.wikipedia.org/wiki/Bletchley_Park#Huts) during World War Two.
 This, of course, was where Alan Turing and his team cracked the German Enigma code.